Samarth2506/Deep-Learning-Using-Keras/README.md

 Part 2 takes a cursory look at the basics of computer vision using Keras.
 The goal is to understand Convolutional 2D, MaxPooling layers and why CNN works well with images.

-The understanding will then be extrapilated to using 1D Covnets for text later.
+The understanding will then be extrapolated to using 1D Covnets for text later.

 ## Part - 3 : Deep Learning applied to text

+Part 3 looks at preprocessing raw text for neural networks in depth.
+Start with one hot econding, explore embedding layer in Keras and then re-use pre-trained word embeddings from the Glove corpus.

+The gradual improvement in accuracy shows the advantage of using pre-trained words embeddings for a relatively smaller corpus.

+## Part - 4 : Recurrent Neural Networks (RNN)